TomasMonkevic/bend/README.md

     - No cuda found
     - Invalid arguments (something related to the HVM memory config being too high on lower GPUs because the config was optimized for GTX 4090)
     - Running benchmark on GPU gives 2x lower performance than on 4 thread CPU

+Built in functions:
+    - IO syntax is detected but doesn't work.
+Almost no examples with IO and the existing ones also don't work
+    - Importing syntax isn't even detected and doesn't work
+    - Limited mount of bultin functions.
+No funtions like parse(string) -> int
+    - Cannot debug because can't event print values